dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

     public EvaluationAnalysisScope?
 EvaluationAnalysisScope { get; internal init; }

     /// <summary>
-    /// The severity of the result for the rule.
+    /// The default severity of the result for the rule.
+May be overridden by user configuration.
     /// </summary>
     public BuildAnalyzerResultSeverity?
 Severity { get; internal init; }

     /// <summary>
     /// Whether the analyzer rule is enabled.
-    /// If all rules within the analyzer are not enabled, it will not be run.
+    /// If no rule within the analyzer is enabled, the whole analyzer will not be run.
     /// If some rules are enabled and some are not, the analyzer will be run and reports will be post-filtered.
     /// </summary>
     public bool?
 IsEnabled { get; internal init; }